usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 ## Metaschema Concepts

 Metaschema helps developers to define models once, in a Metaschema definition.
 The definition specifies the model of information for the managed object in supported machine-readable data formats.
 A document in such a format is an instance of that definition.
 A schema can be used to check the instance is well-formed and valid against the definition's specification.
+Such schemas can be derived deterministically and programmatically from a Metaschema definition (or "metaschema").

 {{<mermaid>}}